 All contributions are considered available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are designated for specific purposes by the donor are recognized when the purpose of the contribution is met.
 The amount of support to be recognized in future periods is recorded as deferred revenue.
-There was no deferred revenue at December 31, 2019 and 2018.
+Deferred revenue for the years ended December 31, 2020 and 2019 amounted to \$24,800 and \$0, respectively.